Student Note Contest

 Student Note Guidelines

-Author Eligibility: Current J.D. and LL.M. students, as well as Ph.D. students three years or less into their programs are eligible to submit Student Notes for consideration.
-We welcome submissions from all law schools.
-Recent graduates may also submit Notes for consideration, but must have completed law school no earlier than December 2018.
+We welcome submissions from J.D., LL.M., and Ph.D. students from all law schools.
+Recent graduates may also submit notes for consideration, but authors must have completed law school no earlier than December 2019.

 Please check back here for deadlines for future submission cycles.